ahleighton/OE-ephys-course/source/EEA/exday1.rst

 Voltage (potential energy) ‘drops’ over each resistor, as potential energy is converted to another form of energy (such as heat or light).
 In a circuit powered by a 9V battery, all 9V of potential energy from our battery source *must* drop over circuit components, so that we end up back at 0V.

-The higher the value of the resistor, the higher the voltage drop over it, but the total voltage drop over the circuit must equal the provided voltage.
+In each circuit below, the current through R1 and R2 must be same.
+Given the same current, the higher the value of the resistor, the higher the voltage drop over it (V=IR).
+The total voltage drop over the circuit must equal the provided voltage.

 .. image:: ../_static/images/EEA/eea_fig-18.png
   :align: center